rd2/tbd/pages/custom.md

   "v1z": 8.53398380454007
 },
 ```
 Here, "type" designates one of the possible (extended) TBD _shorthands_.
 Users may have simply relied on a general "fenestration" _psi_ value, TBD will nonetheless differentiate between fenestration _heads_, _jambs_ and _sills_.
 In addition, TBD will add a "convex" or "concave" suffix to edges linking surfaces that aren't on the same 3D plane.
-A simple, rectangular building would have a minimum of 4 _convex_ parapets, but a one-story extension to a 2-story building would (also) have at least one _concave_ parapet.
+A simple, rectangular building would have a minimum of 4 _convex_ parapet edges, but a one-story extension to a 2-story building would (also) have at least one _concave_ parapet edge.

 If one comes across published _psi_ data that distinguishes between fenestration _heads_, _sills_ and _jambs_ (the BETBG does hold some examples), and/or differences between _convex_ vs _concave_ corners, then one could customize a _tbd.json_ file as follows:
 ```